galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 ## System of pedagogical styles of classroom control

 The dominant pedagogical style of classroom control, the expository discursive mode, represent other of the manifestations of the hidden curriculum.
-In this discursive mode the sender acts repeatedly on the receiver but gives him/her a passive role (Castejón, España and Ganzarain, 2004).
+In this discursive mode the sender acts repeatedly on the receiver but gives him/her a passive role ({% cite Castejon2004 %}).
 In this case, the hidden curriculum crystallizes as imposition of meanings, which, according to Giroux is intimately linked to its aspiration to depoliticisation ({% cite Giroux1988 %}).
 Faced with this, we could ask ourselves: does this aspiration impact in any way on the objectives of fostering critical thinking?

 According Marcuse, the education system is political, so aspiring to its politicisation does not imply an inference in its functions ({% cite Marcuse1964 %}).
 The attempt to appropriate concepts that are spontaneously experienced as apolitical would represent a clear attack on critical thinking, derived from the struggle for ideological-political hegemony ({% cite Zizek2009 %}).
 In words of Giroux, *when students have little room left to generate their own meanings, learning degenerates into a euphemism for a strategy of control* ({% cite Giroux1988 %}).